Skip to main content

 Cold or Allergy?
-How to tell the difference
+How To Tell the Difference

 We all have that moment when the sniffles strike – and you start hedging your bets on whether it's because of a cold or allergies.
 The signs can be similar, making it tricky to tell them apart1.